stardog-union/stardog-cloud-mcp/README.md

 ## Remote Setup (Beta)

-You can configure remote MCP access for tools like Cursor and Claude Desktop.
+You can configure remote access to the Stardog Cloud MCP server for your AI agents or even tools like Cursor and Claude Desktop.
+For this, the Stardog Cloud MCP server needs to be running and accessible over the network.
+> [!NOTE]
-The server requires your Voicebox API token for authentication.
-This needs to be provisioned in the headers against the key `x-sdc-api-key`.
+> The MCP server requires your Voicebox API token for authentication.
+This can be provisioned both as a custom header against the key `x-sdc-api-key` or as a Bearer token in your HTTP requests.

 ### Integrating with Cursor